Weddings at St John’s

 • Weddings are celebrated in front of the central altar

-• The marriage register is signed at an adjacent table in view of guests
+• The marriage register is signed in view of guests

 • The church seats 160 (and more can be accommodated), but does not look empty with fewer than the 160 people.

-The fee for the Wedding Package at St John’s covers everything including:
+The fee for the Wedding Package at St John’s is $1,700 and covers:

-• St John’s organist and use of the organ
+• St John’s organist, use of the organ and piano

-• The verger to assist with the ceremony and to ring the bell
+• The verger to assist with the ceremony, look after guests and to ring the bell

-• A large flower arrangement for the church
+• A large pedestal flower arrangement for the church

 • Pew bows